gekkeabt/Gradey/README.md

-GradeManager
+GradeManager 2.0
 =

-With this you can manage all your grades of school easily via your webbrowser.
+With this you can manage all your grades of school easily via your webbrowser and since this version even from your mobile phone which makes it a lot easier!

 Installation
 ------------